- Python 50.2%

 class MyTools(ToolSetHandler):

-server_name = "my_tools" # Required: identifies this tool server
+server_name = "my_tools"

 @tool(